GBDK 2020 Docs 4.3.0

 The good news is that switching between buffered and direct mode in gbdk-nes is usually done behind-the-scenes and normally shouldn't affect your code too much, as long as you use the portable GBDK functions and macros to do this.

-• DISPLAY_ON / SHOW_BG / SHOW_SPR will all switch the system into buffered mode, allowing limited amounts of transfers during vblank, not the display of graphics
+• DISPLAY_ON / SHOW_BG / SHOW_SPR will all switch the system into buffered mode, allowing limited amounts of transfers during vblank, without affecting the display of graphics

 • DISPLAY_OFF will switch the system into direct mode, allowing much larger/faster transfers while the screen is blanked